sim590/dpaste/README.md

 ## Encryption

 One can encrypt his document using the option `--aes-encrypt` or `--gpg-encrypt -r {recipient}`.
-In the former case, AES-CBC is used and in the latter it is simple GPG encryption.
+In the former case, AES-GCM is used and in the latter it is simple GPG encryption.
 One can also *sign-then-encrypt* his message by adding the flag `-s` (a working gpg configuration needs to be found on the system).
 If both `--aes-encrypt` and `--gpg-encrypt` (or `-s`) options